-Since the lessee is not the owner of the asset, he cannot make any changes in the asset.
+Since the lessee is not the owner of the asset, he cannot make any changes to the asset.
 In the purchase of an asset, the buyer can make alterations or modify the asset according to his requirements.

 Restricted Usage of Asset

-In an Equipment Lease Agreement, there is a risk that the lessor may restrict utilization of the leased asset for the lessee.
-In such a case, the lessee may be deprived of full utilization of equipment/asset.
+In an Equipment Lease Agreement, there is a risk that the lessor may restrict the utilization of the leased asset for the lessee.
+In such a case, the lessee may be deprived of full utilization of equipment/assets.
 Such a situation may occur when the financial position of the lessor is weakening or in the event of winding up of the lessor’s company.

 Usually, the lessee is required to pay a sum to the lessor if he terminates the contact of Equipment Lease before the expiry of the lease tenure.
 This payment of the penalty is a disadvantage for the lessee.

 Continue reading about various other Types of Leases.